wcfung14/thesis/README.md

-# thesis
+# thesis - DEG analysis

-Code for my thesis submitted in 2022
+Code for DEG analysis in transcriptome for my thesis submitted in 2022

 ## script
-`eggnog_function_format.R` - R script for formatting annotation for each protein in the eggNOG annotation `enrichment.R` - R script for DEG analysis in transcriptome
+`eggnog_function_format.R` - R script for formatting annotation for each protein in the eggNOG annotation `enrichment.R` - R script for performing KOG/KEGG/GO enrichment by 'compareCluster' of 'clusterProfiler' package